utilmeta/utype/docs/en/guide/func.md

     }
 ```

+Function `create_user` in above example declared the following params

-*  `username`: The user name parameter declares the str string type, specifies the regular constraint `regex` for the field in the parameter configuration, and uses `example` the parameter to describe the example value.
+* `username`: declares `str` type, specifies `regex` constraint for regex validation, and uses `example` describe the example value.
-*  `password`: password parameter, str string type is declared, and minimum length and maximum length constraints are used `min_length` and `max_length` specified in the parameter configuration
+* `password`:  declares `str` type, specifies `min_length` and `max_length` constraints for length validation
-*  `avatar`: The avatar parameter is declared `Optional[str]`, indicating that a string or None can be passed in.
-The first parameter of the Param class is used to specify the default value of `None`, and `description` the format and use of the field are documented.
-And the use `alias_from` specifies some aliases that can be converted from, which can be used for compatibility with old version parameters.
+* `avatar`: declares `Optional[str]` type, indicating that a string or None can be passed in. the first parameter of the `Param` is used to specify the default value of `None`, and `description` is used to document the field,  `alias_from` specifies some aliases that can be converted from, which can be used for compatibility with legacy parameters.
-*  `signup_time`: The time parameter is registered and the date type is declared `datetime`.
-It is configured `no_input=True` in the parameter configuration, which means that the user input is not accepted.
-That is to say, the default value of the `default_factory` manufacturing will be directly filled when it is called, that is, the current time.
-Registration time as a new user
+* `signup_time`: declares `datetime` type. specifies `no_input=True`, which means that the user input is not accepted, that is to say, the default value function `default_factory`  will be directly called and filled at function calling, which fills in the current time to be the registration time of the new user

 Let’s call this function and see how it works.